Pubs for Sale in Vancouver

 Pay particular attention to beverage costs, which should align with industry standards: beer at 22-25%, wine at 29-32%, and liquor at 22-25%.

 You'll need to carefully examine the lease terms, including renewal options, rent escalations, and any restrictions on business operations or transfers.
-Additionally, verify the property title to confirm there aren't any liens, encumbrances, or ownership disputes that could impact your purchase.

 Since Vancouver's real estate market is highly regulated, it's crucial to validate that all zoning requirements and property use designations align with your intended pub operations.

 A detailed review of assets helps you understand the true value of your potential investment and identifies any equipment that may need replacement or repair.
-Focus on conducting a thorough inspection of both front-of-house and back-of-house equipment, ensuring everything's in proper working condition.

 | Asset Category | Key Inspection Points |